by Peter Lavelle

 Get a free exchange rate quote to get our best exchange rate, and find out how much you could save with Pure FX.

-You’ll get an exchange rate guaranteed to beat your high street bank.
+You’ll get an outstanding exchange rate for your money transfer!

 Please bear in mind, this article is Pure FX’s opinion only and does not constitute advice.
 Moreover, the exchange rates referred to in this article are the interbank rates, which are the rates at which banks and financial institutions buy and sell currency to each other.
 Therefore these exchange rates cannot be accessed by individuals or SMEs, and are not the same rates that Pure FX can offer.
 To get a free exchange rate quote, call us on +44 (0) 1494 671800, or email email@example.com.